MridulMarkandey1999/Recipe-Book-Angular9/HOW_TO_RUN.md

         $ npm install  -g  firebase-tools

-        It will prompt you to log in.
+        For the first time, it will prompt you to log in to your firebase account.
 So through CLI, log in to your firebase account

  - Finally, the last step is, open Command prompt (Administrator), write these commands :